gatlin/gatlin.github.com/essays/src/lists.md

 lists and produces not just the results of one combination but the results for *all* combinations.

-In Python you may have seen this before: this is known as a *list comprehension.* They have syntactic support there and thus are a little more elegant.
-But then, this is a very naive implementation of lists and utilities;
-the popular [lodash][lodash] JavaScript library has this capability implemented in a very sophisticated and efficient manner.
+In Python you may have seen this before: this is known as a [*list comprehension*][listcomp].
+They have syntactic support there and thus are a little more elegant.
+But then, this is a very naive implementation of lists and utilities; the popular [lodash][lodash] JavaScript library has this capability implemented in a very sophisticated and efficient manner.

 Their implementation is undoubtedly different in order to take advantage of clever hacks and optimizations.
 But ultimately comprehensions are the flattened